Reading progress: 0%

 Bandcamp: A Home for the Independent Voice

 As social media expanded, new direct-sales models changed the music economy.
-Bandcamp, which launched in 2008, gave artists a way to sell digital downloads and physical merchandise directly to fans without the need for a major label.
-The platform allowed musicians to set their own prices, share revenue transparently, and communicate directly with listeners.
-The model fit well with the independent spirit of indie folk and emerging bedroom artists.
+Bandcamp, which launched in 2008, gave artists a way to sell digital downloads and physical merchandise directly to fans without needing a major label.
+The platform let musicians set prices, communicate with listeners, and keep more control over release strategy.
+The model fit the independent spirit of indie folk and emerging bedroom artists.

-Bandcamp encouraged a slower, more thoughtful form of engagement.
-Unlike algorithm-driven feeds, its structure focused on discovery through tags, recommendations, and curated features.
-Listeners could easily browse genres, read notes, and support artists financially.
-The relationship felt personal, not just business-like.
+Bandcamp encouraged a slower, more deliberate form of engagement.
+Unlike algorithm-driven feeds, its structure emphasized discovery through tags, recommendations, and curated features.
+Listeners could browse genres, read artist notes, and support musicians financially.
+The relationship felt personal rather than purely transactional.

 For singer-songwriters who aren’t on the mainstream charts, making a living often depends on a small but dedicated fan base.
 Bandcamp is a useful tool for maintaining that connection.
 Musicians could release EPs, demos, or live recordings without waiting for industry approval.
 The gap between creation and distribution got smaller.